0xMIEL/alias/docs/project.md

 - After logging in, users are presented with the game lobby, where they can:
     - Join an existing room (if it's not full), or
     - Create a new game room with preferences, including the number of **players per team**, **number of rounds**, **time per round**.
-    - Can filter games list based of their game settings

 3. **Room Creation & Team Selection**